Sydney-Informatics-Hub/Bootstrapping-for-BQSR/README.md

 # Samples
 The sample information needs to be in the <cohort>.config format used in the Fastq-to_BAM and Germline-ShortV pipelines.
 If there is a large discrepancy in sample BAM size, samples may be grouped into batches for some steps eg "high-cov" and "low-cov" in order to increase CPU efficiency and decrease KSU usage, but this is not necessary.
-In this event, please make <cohort>.config-<group> files per sized batches and edit the "make input" and "run parallel" scripts as appropriate at each step.
+In this event, please add a fifth column for 'Group' to your <cohort>.config file (and ensure column 4 is not left blank for default '1') and edit the "make input" and "run parallel" scripts as appropriate at each step.
+See step 18 for an example of config with 'Group' and with the group option enabled in the make input file.

 # Bootstrapping steps